laclustr/FinanceBros/README.md

 BREVO_API_KEY= // API key for Brevo
 POLYGON_API_KEY= // API key for Polygon
 ```
-- Finally, run this Command to Access the Website
+- Finally, run this command to access the website
 ```
 npm run dev
 ```